hpaluch/ch341-spi-93lc86/README.md

 ## Logic Analyzer output

-NOTES on USB: According to my curent knowledge the USB PC<->CH341A adapter communication is done using packets with up to 32 instructions.
+NOTES on USB: According to my current knowledge the USB PC<->CH341A adapter communication is done using packets with up to 32 instructions.
 The packets are send/received each 1ms or so (this is how such USB device works).
 Therefore there can be (and are) inherent delays.